Jannis12324/pdsnd_github/README.md

 Investigation of bikeshare data

 ### Description
-Describe what your project is about and what it does
+The project ivestigates bikeshare data of three different cities and uses user prompts for selective analysis.

 ### Files used
 Include the files used